ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 Many if not all programming courses introduce the factorial function at some point.
 This function has great mathematical importance and yet it is simple enough to showcase how recursion works.
-However, the approach towards it and recursion in general is usually superficial.
+However, the approach towards it and recursion, in general, is usually superficial.

-Before digging into recursion, a procedural implementation using for loops and while loops will be shown.
+Before digging into recursion, a procedural implementation using for-loops and while loops will be shown.

 ### Side Note

-This post abuses the fact that, in Python, when a function defined multiple times only the last definition is used for future references.
+This post abuses the fact that, in Python, when a function is defined multiple times only the last definition is used for future references.
 There will be many refinements over the definitions and to avoid any confusion, names will not be changed to reflect that, they all do the same.
 To further reinforce this idea,